Course Type / Attendance

 What do you need to apply for the course?

-Mature candidates will be considered without the formal qualifications, dependent upon their former experience.
+Mature candidates will be considered without the formal qualifications, dependent upon their former experience and portfolio.

-All applicants will need to attend an interview; you should bring a portfolio and sketchbooks containing examples of your current work to this.
+All applicants will need to attend an interview.
+You should bring a portfolio and two sketchbooks containing examples of your current work.

 What are the key things you'll learn?